An onsite explanation would help. Something glowing right next to the gumball machine.

-After it arrived in the mail, I took it directly to Cambridge Hackspace on the very next Tuesday drop-in night.
+After it arrived in the mail, you took it directly to Cambridge Hackspace on the very next Tuesday drop-in night.

-Then I tried to send a message to the LCD: from my computer > the Particle cloud > a Photon > the LCD.
+Then you tried to send a message to the LCD: from my computer > the Particle cloud > a Photon > the LCD.

 Was it the LCD?
 The computer/cloud connection?
 The Particle Photon?

-I was getting nowhere... until a young man with a strong Russian accent sat down next to me, curious about the LCD and the splayed wires.
+You are getting nowhere... until a young man with a strong Russian accent sits down next to you, curious about the LCD and the splayed wires.

-He was well-dressed.
-As we both looked down at my project I noticed that he was wearing black leather shoes that came to stylish points.
+He is well-dressed.
+As you both look down at the project you noticed that he is wearing black leather shoes that come to stylish points.

-He (I never got his name; I don't think he mentioned it) said he was at the Hackspace to work with an MIT-based team on an upcoming robot competition, but when he examined the LCD and the Photon, he said that it should work.
+He (you never got his name; he didn't mentioned it) said he was at the Hackspace to work with an MIT-based team on an upcoming robot competition.
+When he examined the LCD and the Photon, he said that it should work.

 Now he was engaged.
 He began to work on the code in Particle's integrated development environment (IDE) with an intensity that bordered on righteous anger.